 To become nurse practitioners, RNs must complete two to five years of additional study to earn a master’s degree or doctorate in nursing.

 When enrolling a nursing school, it’s important to choose an accredited program.
-Both the National League for Nursing Accrediting Commission and the American Association of Colleges of Nursing offer searchable program directories on their websites.
+Both the Accreditation Commission for Education in Nursing (ACEN) and the American Association of Colleges of Nursing offer searchable program directories on their websites.

 Accredited nursing education programs include extensive hands-on experience in clinical settings.
 Newly certified RNs can complete an optional one-year residency to enhance their clinical skills.
 All nurses are required to take a certain number of continuing medical education (CME) credits each year.

 Licensing and/or Certification

 Nurses must be certified before practicing in all 50 states and the District of Columbia.
 This requires completion of a state-approved training program and a passing score on the National Council Licensure Examination (NCLEX).